ExpHP/ExpHP.github.io/_posts/2018-04-22-associated-types-what-are-they-good-for.md

 categories: rust frunk question
 ---

+So I figured I'd finally try out that whole "blogging" thing.

+...actually, that's a lie.
+I just wrote up a really big topic to post on users.rust-lang.org, and then once it crossed critical mass I just slapped some YAML frontmatter on it and stuck it into the `_posts` directory of "that GitHub pages thing I almost set up last year" for a monumental first post.[^another-lie]

+[^another-lie]: Actually, that's another lie.
+It took me another 7 hours to figure out enough about Jekyll, ruby gems, GitHub pages, and CSS to make it presentable, all of which I will forget by tomorrow morning.

+I don't have any sort of comment system set up here (yet).
+Instead, you can reply to [this URLO thread](#).
+(uh, once I come back to fix that link)

+---

 I am aware of the distinction between how associated types and type parameters *should* be used:

 - Use a **type parameter** when one struct may supportshould be used when a trait could conceivably be implemented multiple times with different types for that type parameter.